-On Global Citizenship Day, October 23rd, Scarsdale High School welcomed Village Historian Jordan Copeland who shared a compelling account of Scarsdale’s history of slavery.
+On Global Citizenship Day, October 23rd, Scarsdale High School welcomed Scarsdale Village Historian Jordan Copeland who shared a compelling account of Scarsdale’s history of slavery.
 Following his presentation, Maroon interviewed him to delve deeper into this topic, exploring how its impacts continue to persist.

 Q: What was your presentation about?